openelections/openelections-data-ms/README.md

 ![MS county CSV example](ms_county_csv_example.png "MS county csv example")

-Where totals are included, we use "Total" as the county name and mark the overall winner in each race in the `winner` column, which takes a boolean value:
+Where totals are included, leave the precinct column blank and mark the overall winner in each race in the `winner` column, which takes a boolean value:

 ![MS county CSV total example](ms_county_csv_example_total.png "MS county csv total example")